mikehollowed/PicksLeague/Trophies.md

 - Best record
 - Worst record
 - Best record picking favorites
+  - "Chalk Monster"
 - Worst record picking favorites
+  - "You gotta be kidding me!"
 - Best record picking underdogs
+  - "The Shark"
 - Worst record picking underdogs
+  - "I picked the Jags to have a winning record"
 - Perfect week
 - 0 win week
 - Perfect week against the spread
 - 0 wins against the spread
 - Exact same picks as another user
+- Picking all favorites
+  - "Autopick"
 - Winning streak (only awarded after achieving a number of wins specific to each sport, like 3 weeks for football)

 ## Season Trophies